prograhammer/vscode-tslint-vue/tslint/README.md

 # vscode-tslint-vue

-VSCode extension for tslint with added support for .vue files (single file component) and compiler/typechecker level linting.
+VSCode extension for [tslint](https://github.com/palantir/tslint) with added support for .vue files (single file component) and compiler/typechecker level linting.

+# Quick Setup

 - For linting to work in `.vue` files, you need to ensure your script tag's language attribute is set to `ts`: